-After editing and coding the data, we first analyzed them by the principal component analysis (PCA) to determine the main factors affecting the consumers attitude and behaviors related to the willingness to buy the branded Ispir sugar bean, and then by cluster analysis to form the homogeny food market segments of the target consumer mass by taking into consideration the results of the PCA, and finally by descriptive analysis using the crosstables to identify the food market segments of the homogeny food consumer based on their demographic and socioeconomic characteristics.
+After editing and coding the data, we first analyzed them by the to determine the main factors (PCA) principal component analysis affecting the consumers attitude and behaviors related to the willingness to buy the branded Ispir sugar bean, and then by cluster analysis to form the homogeny food market segments of the target , PCA consumer mass by taking into consideration the results of the and finally by descriptive analysis using the crosstables to identify the food market segments of the homogeny food consumer based on their demographic and socioeconomic characteristics.
 SPSS statistical software was used to perform these analyses.

-PCA is a data reduction technique that reduces the number of variables used in an analysis by creating new variables (called factors) that combine redundancy in the data (SPSS 15, 2006).
-The first step in a PCA is to determine the number of relevant factors.
-Therefore, the PCA conducted for this study reduced the number of food attributes from the forty-one to the five factors having Eigen-values greater than 1.0, determined by principal component analysis3 using varimax rotation method4.
-The PCA maximum variance.
-Successive component explain progressively smaller portions of the variance and are all uncorrelated with each other.
-Principal component analysis is used to obtain the initial factor solution.
-It can be used when a correlation matrix is singular.
+is a data reduction technique that reduces the number of CA P variables used in an analysis by creating new variables (called factors) that combine redundancy in the data (SPSS 15, 2006).
+The first step is to determine the number of relevant factors.
+Therefore, PCA in a conducted for this study reduced the number of food PCA the attributes from the forty-one to the five factors having Eigen-values greater than 1.0, determined by principal component analysis3 using PCAvarimax rotation method4.
+The